 Krieger School of Arts and Sciences

-As the vice dean for natural sciences, Bertrand Garcia-Moreno serves as liaison with the chairs of the school’s natural science departments to ensure the highest quality undergraduate experience, as well as to think through space planning and infrastructure needs and opportunities for interdisciplinary endeavors.
-He is a professor of biophysics in the Krieger School, his main interests are currently focused on experimental and computational protein science, including: electrostatics, structure-based energy calculations, pH effects, engineering of pH switches and evolution and stability in extreme environments.
+As the executive vice dean, Bertrand Garcia-Moreno is responsible for advancing inter-divisional priorities in academic and operational areas and developing collaborative relationships across the university to fully represent the Krieger School of Arts and Sciences.
+He is a professor of biophysics in the Krieger School, and his main interests are currently focused on experimental and computational protein science, including: electrostatics, structure-based energy calculations, pH effects, engineering of pH switches and evolution and stability in extreme environments.

 School of Education